SecHex/SecHex-API-CONFUSION/README.md

 Confuse your haters!

 # What it does? 🏆
-It decrypt the encrypted AES-Key with the encrypted Base64-Key.
+It decrypt the encrypted AES-Key with the encrypted Base64-Key. (yes, its funny)

 # How to Secure?